remyma/puppet-karaf/README.md

 }
 ```

-This will install and configure a service named 'karaf-instance1'.
+This will install and configure a service named 'karaf'.

 * You can specify repos to be added on karaf startup, as well as features to start during karaf boot